 • Vortex Evolution – is a duology comprising The Quantum Elbow and Storm Pilgrim.
 A Quantum Elbow is a device that, used either as a pair, or arrays of several elbows, is a type of engine suitable for space travel.
 Amazon for the duology, both US$2.60.
 I am currently writing a third book in this series.

 • Homo Magnetica is a tetralogy following four separate generations of the Tyler family – all sensitive to planetary magnetic fields.
 The tetralogy comprises: Sensitive Sapiens, Mag Mandate, Defender’s Destiny, and Red-Hand Heritage.
 Amazon for the tetralogy, all US$2.60.

 • The Warder Cycle is a trilogy following a unique character and his people.
 The trilogy comprises: Throwback’s Realm, Tree Thinker, and Heavy Biscuits.
 Amazon for the trilogy, all US$2.60.

 • The Archimedes Project – A trio of inventors are surprised that their wonderful new device does NOT win them friends.
 They end up running for their lives.
 Amazon, US$2.60.

 • Cocoon Gambler – A dedicated anti-gambling man finds a way to gamble successfully – but at great personal cost!
 Amazon, US$2.60.

-• Shadow Hacker – a network and surveillance expert uses new technology to help the Police to catch hackers and other criminals, but the Police suspect that he uses illegal methods.
+• The Clone-zone Cycle – is a duology following the exploits of a network and surveillance expert using new technology to help the Police to catch hackers and other criminals, but the Police suspect that he uses illegal methods.
+The cycle comprises Shadow Hacker and Shadow Raider.
 Amazon, US$2.60.

 • Skipping Diablo – The integration of a new technology falls under the influence of political interests... bad move!
 Amazon, US$2.60.